Testing, Isolation & Health Information

 Isolation: separates and restricts the movement of people who are sick with a contagious disease — like COVID-19 — from people who are not sick.
 This would be any individual who tests positive for COVID-19.

-- Students needing help can also contact U of A Cares for additional support.
+Students needing additional support can also contact U of A Cares or their RA if living in the residence halls.

 Those who receive a positive test result should follow isolation guidelines and notify supervisors, and/or instructors as they would for other illness related absences.
 The university also encourages the notification of others who may be considered close contacts (see below).

-If you have tested positive — or been identified as a close contact — we encourage you to reach out to those you have recently been in close contact with to inform them of your status.
+If you have tested positive, we encourage you to reach out to those you have recently been in close contact with to inform them of your status.

 Masks Available If Needed